renaissance-publishing/renaissance/content/chapters/26-items.md

 This system is designed to be light-weight, and to allow *Crafter* characters to make a large impact on the game with minimal "drag"—if you've noticed that, taken together, this means that a party with a competent chemist can, for example, have basically as many jars of *Tar* as they want, then you're correct!
 That's the reward for having a character who invested in chemistry.

-Of course, that's not appropriate for all groups; some players might want a little more guidance on what's possible, or prefer a deeper system—and, conversely, some GM's might want to put more limits on what their crafters are capable of.
+Of course, that's not appropriate for all groups; some players might want a little more guidance on what's possible, or prefer a deeper system — and, conversely, some GM's might want to put more limits on what their crafters are capable of.
 If you fall into either of those categories, consider the rules in *Advanced Crafting* in *Alternate Rules*.

 </aside>